Suryab02/Online-Learning-Journey/README.md

 ![react-query2](https://github.com/Suryab02/Online-Learning-Journey/assets/115476816/98a917c9-95e5-4dbb-8cd0-775e64ba2b58)
 In above code we imported useQuery and store in results using query this will make easy fro caching like above.

+# Day - 16

+Today, I delved into the fascinating world of error boundaries and modals in React! 🚀 Error boundaries are like safety nets for our React applications, helping to catch and gracefully handle errors that might otherwise crash our entire app.
+They provide a way to enclose a section of our component tree, acting as a shield against unexpected errors that can occur during rendering, lifecycle methods, or event handlers.
+With error boundaries, I can ensure that my app remains stable and user-friendly even when things go awry. 😅

+On the other hand, modals are like little pop-up windows that allow me to display content or actions without navigating to a new page or disrupting the current user flow.
+They're perfect for displaying alerts, forms, or any kind of additional information that shouldn't clutter the main interface.
+Learning how to create and manage modals in React opened up a world of possibilities for creating cleaner and more interactive user interfaces. 🌟

+I'm excited to continue exploring these concepts and see how error boundaries and modals can enhance the user experience in my React applications. 😄👩‍💻